Best swimming watches for tracking your pool and open-water swim sessions in 2026

-Our expert testers take a look at the best swimming watches on the market right now.
+Our expert testers review 10 of the best swimming watches to help you find the right one for you.

-Keen to maximise your time in pool or open water?
+Keen to maximise your time in your swimsuit or triathlon wetsuit?
 Then analysing your training with one of the best swimming watches available is a good shout.
-Here are some to consider…

-Whether you’re training in the pool, in the open water or both, a swimming watch is a good investment to make sure you are getting the most out of your time and effort.
+Whether you’re training in the pool, in the open water or both, a swim watch is a good investment to make sure you are getting the most out of your time and effort.

 Best watches for swimming at a glance